Myasthenia Gravis (MG)

 Signs and Symptoms

-In generalized MG, weakness tends to spread sequentially from the face and neck to the upper limbs, the hands and then the lower limbs.
-It may become difficult to lift the arms over the head, rise from a sitting position, walk long distances, climb stairs or grip heavy objects.
+In generalized MG, weakness tends to spread sequentially from the face and neck to the upper limbs, the hands, and then the lower limbs.
+It may become difficult to lift the arms over the head, rise from a sitting position, walk long distances, climb stairs, or grip heavy objects.

 Weakness and fatigue in MG tend to fluctuate from day to day, and even during a single day.
 People with the disease are often strongest in the morning after a full night’s sleep and weakest in the evening.
 Exercise may also affect the weakness and fatigue experienced by those living with MG.

 Weakness serious enough to require full-time wheelchair use is not common in MG.
 Most people, when properly treated, find they can remain physically active.

-Remission, a reversal of some or all symptoms, occurs in about 20 percent of people with MG.
+Remission, a reversal of some or all symptoms, occurs in about 20% of people with MG.
 Usually, the remissions are temporary, with an average duration of five years, but some people experience more than one remission during their lifetime.
 A few people have experienced apparently permanent remissions, lasting more than 20 years.

 Compared to adult-onset MG, juvenile MG tends to progress more slowly and has a higher incidence of remission.
 Historically, many children given diagnoses of juvenile MG turned out to have a congenital myasthenic syndrome.